KwiatekMiki/WindowsRunFolder/README.md

 ## What file names mean?
 Run.{x} - Folder
 OpenRun.bat - Special program
+## Why use?
+You can't open it normally.
+YOU CAN HIDE UR FILES!!1
 ## How to open it?
 Run OpenRun.bat and open O: Drive in explorer
 ## What OpenRun.bat do?